 - Volume III – Technical

 The current draft evaluation process begins with the assessment of the offeror’s gate criteria responses and all supporting documentation.
 If the offeror passes through the gate criteria evaluation, the government will then continue the evaluation process against the scorecard rubric for each domain and determine the total credits earned.
 The proposals are then ranked from highest total credits to lowest total credits, per domain.
-The current draft scorecard is divided into the same three volumes noted above with a maximum of 39 credits available.
+The current draft scorecard is divided into the same three volumes noted above, however the total maximum credits differ depending on whether the offeror is a small or large business.
+The maximum number of credits for a large business offeror is 55 credits while the maximum credits for a small business offeror is 53 credits.
 Below is a breakout of available credits by volume and underlying scoring section.

-Volume I – Systems and rates (four credits available)
+Volume I – Systems and rates (four credits available for large business offerors, two credits available for small business offerors)

 - Government approved systems and rates = two credits